At the beginning of the year, I introduced my Just Jill Organizing Challenge as a stress-free way to get your house in order.

 Cleaning eye-level surfaces is challenging enough.
 Trying to clean ceiling fans and hard-to-reach spaces?
 Even more difficult.

-That’s why I tend to avoid this task for longer than I should which leads to a build-up of dust.
+That’s why I avoid this task for longer than I should… which leads to a major build-up of dust.
 While this challenge isn’t my favorite, I have a nifty tip to help you complete it with ease!

 I shared the trick on the TODAY Show a few months ago.
 All you have to do is use a pillowcase to clean the blades of your fan.
 That way, the dust will fall into the pillowcase instead of on the floor.